 Our perspective in this conference series is framed as being broader than project delivery approaches, organization structures and work processes.
 It includes all of the ways in which the organizations and individuals leading and managing a modern global engineering-construction project must be: entrepreneurial in lining up financing and public support for the project; accountable for economic, environmental and social outcomes of the project, absolutely transparent in their relationships and transactions; and open to meaningful stakeholder engagement with participants, supporters and opponents of the project.

 The presentation format for each session is 3-4 15-minute presentations followed by 30 minutes of open discussion.
 The extended discussion periods emphasizes knowledge exchange among the participants.
-The conference format has morning sessions with free afternoons to encourage free-time social and intellectual exchange, followed by invited evening speakers and activities.

 We look forward to your participation.